relativitydev/transfer-api-samples/README.md

 | WriteThreadCount              | The number of threads the Aspera receiver uses to write the file contents to the destination disk drive.
 It takes effect on both client and server, when acting as a receiver.
 The default of zero causes the Aspera receiver to use its internal default, which may vary by operating system.
 This is a performance-tuning parameter for an Aspera receiver.                             | 0                          |

 ### ITransferClient
 The API caller uses the transfer host to construct the appropriate transfer client.
-This object implements `IDisposable` to manage client specific object lifecycles. **MEF** is used to dynamically construct the appropriate instance.
+This object implements `IDisposable` to manage client specific object life-cycles. **MEF** is used to dynamically construct the appropriate instance.

 ```csharp
 // I need an Aspera client.